Facts of Benito Juárez, Tlaxcala

 The male population aged 25 to 29 is 257, according to the collected data.

-The number of women in the age range of 30 to 34 years old is 213.
+The number of women between 30 and 34 years old in this region is 213.

 The number of men aged 30 to 34 in this area is 191.